johnsietsma/johnsietsma.github.io/_posts/2020-02-07-nativeint.md

 title: NativeInt
 tags: unity, jobs
 ---

+## Update (20/02/20)

+The `NativeContainerIsAtomicWriteOnly` attribute is required for use in `IJobParallelFor`, but it also means the container is marked as write only!
+If you use it in a `IJobParallelFor` and attempt to read a value which is checked with `AtomicSafetyHandle.CheckReadAndThrow(m_Safety);`, then you'll get the error `When accessing: InvalidOperationException: The native container has been declared as [WriteOnly] in the job, but you are reading from it.`

+So two separate containers are required.

+* A write only container that uses the `NativeContainerIsAtomicWriteOnly` attribute.
+* A read and write container without this attribute for use in `IJob`s.
+You can optional mark this as read only with the `[ReadOnly]` attribute.

+Note you can use a container that is not marked as atomic write only in an IJobParallelFor if the field in the job has a `NativeDisableParallelForRestriction` attribute.

+This impossible without copying and pasting code. `struct`s don't have inheritance, you can't use an interface in a job.
+You can't use a third shared class for implementation with two light wrappers around it.
+The `DisposeSentinel` is not blittable and can't be used in this class.
+So none of the safety checks can go in the third class.
+Which in this case is the majority of the code.

 ## Passing Data to Jobs

 Jobs in Unity must be `struct`s and must only contain [blittable types](https://docs.microsoft.com/en-us/dotnet/framework/interop/blittable-and-non-blittable-types).
 This allows jobs to be copyable and for the job system to [enforce thread safety](https://docs.unity3d.com/Manual/JobSystemSafetySystem.html).
 If I have a job with an `int` field, the value of the `int` is copied and I have no way to get the result of my fancy calculation I performed in the job.